- Cardiac output and vascular function

 - Organ blood flow: forearm, kidney, liver, carotid artery

 When developing a new drug, safety is always our top priority.
-If the test compound is likely to cause severe adverse effects, it's important to know this as early as possible in the development process, particularly with respect to the compound’s cardiovascular safety profile.
-Cardiovascular safety is even more important in the context of our ageing population, as the elderly are more vulnerable to adverse cardiovascular effects.
-At CHDR, we recognise the need to thoroughly analyse a compound’s potential cardiovascular risks.
+If a test compound is likely to cause severe adverse effects, particularly with respect to cardiovascular safety, it is crucial to know this as early as possible in the development process.
+At CHDR, we recognise the paramount importance of performing a thorough analysis of a compound’s potential cardiovascular risks.
+Cardiovascular safety is also becoming ever more crucial in light of ageing populations, as the elderly are more vulnerable to adverse cardiovascular effects.

 Practical answers to important research questions

 Is our compound potentially arrhythmogenic?

 Compounds designed to treat cardiac and/or non-cardiac conditions can interfere with cardiac rhythm, for example by interfering with one or more ion channels.
 Using our unique approach to analysing ECG data, we can detect subtle changes in cardiac rhythm, indicating the need for further study.

 Does our compound cause a prolonged QT interval?

 At CHDR, we use an innovative approach to measure the test compound's effect on the QT interval, which serves as an important indicator of the compound’s safety profile.
 By reducing variability, this approach can provide sponsors with key safety data.